 There have been lesbian and gay film festivals in Sydney since 1978.
-Initially these were run by the Australian Film Institute.
-In 1986, the AFI partnered with what was then theSydney Gay and Lesbian Mardi Gras, to present an annual ‘Sydney Gay Film Week’.
-The film festival was taken over by commercial concerns in 1991, but still screened as a highlight of the Mardi Gras season.
+Initially these were run by the Australian Film Institute (AFI).
+In 1986, the AFI partnered with what was then the Sydney Gay and Lesbian Mardi Gras, to present an annual ‘Sydney Gay Film Week’.
+The film festival was taken over by commercial concerns in 1991, but still screened as a highlight of the Mardi Gras festival.

-For 10 years, Queer Screen’s documentary festival, queerDOC, was the first and only LGBTIQ documentary festival in the world, and the annual My Queer Career competition pioneered queer short film competitions exclusively for locally produced work.
+For ten years, Queer Screen’s documentary festival, queerDOC, was the first and only LGBTIQ documentary festival in the world.
+The annual My Queer Career competition pioneered queer short film competitions exclusively for locally produced work.
 Both events are now part of the Mardi Gras Film Festival.

 In recent years, new initiatives have grown to include special events and curated programs right across Australia, and with strong links across the world.
 Queer Screen is now one of only LGBTIQ film organisations in the world to operate a continual and national program of events throughout the year.

 Since 2013, a new film festival, the Queer Screen Film Fest, has become a major event that delivers the latest LGBTIQ movies to Sydney’s screens in the month of September.

 Queer Screen is continuing to grow in scope and influence every year, and is looking forward to celebrating their 25th annual Mardi Gras Film Festival in 2018.